isomerpages/moe-rivervalleypri/_about-rv/Vision, Mission & Values.md

 Our mission upholds our commitment to mould the future of our nation, provide our students with a total education that is balanced, holistic, rigorous and progressive, and imbue them with knowledge, skills and values so that they are future-ready to fulfill their responsibilities to both family and nation.
-We engineer possibilities and enhance the opportunities for our students to learn, progress and succeed, so that they are prepared and ready for life and for the world.
+We engineer possibilities and enhance the opportunities for our students to learn, progress and succeed, so that they are prepared and ready for life and for the world.&nbsp;

 Our total education nurtures our students to the best of their potential so that they may lead purposeful lives and contribute actively to society.
-Our strategies include (a) cultivating a vibrant and conducive school environment for teaching and learning with a forward-looking curriculum. (b) inculcating strength of character in our students.
-As our school prepares our young for the future – a future with changes and uncertainty – their character needs to be strengthened with strong values which will guide them towards responsible decision making. (c) Building up a team of competent staff with focus on excellence.
+Our strategies include (a) cultivating a vibrant and conducive school environment for teaching and learning with a forward-looking curriculum. (b) inculcating strength of character in our students.&nbsp;As our school prepares our young for the future – a future with changes and uncertainty – their character needs to be strengthened with strong values which will guide them towards responsible decision making.&nbsp;(c) Building up a team of competent staff with focus on excellence.
 Our staff is committed to provide good teaching so that we inspire our students to learn well.
 Our staff is also faithful to live lives guided by sound values so as to be role models through word and deed. (d) Forging strong partnership with stakeholders to enable us to fulfill our mission.